CMPUT301W20T21/InstantCab/README.md

   * This Authorization was built with the assistance of https://firebase.google.com/docs/auth/android/password-auth from the "Sign in a user with an email address and password" section part 3

-  -Data addition was created with the assistance of CMPUT 301 Lab 5: the Firebase Lab

  ### References under author lshang